 Finally, in Section \ref{Section_topological_charge}, we use the membrane operators to construct projectors to definite topological charges.
 These projection operators are applied on spherical or toroidal surfaces and measure the charge of excitations enclosed by the surfaces.
-We find that the spherical measurement operators are labelled by linear irreps of $G$, reflecting the point-like charges.
-On the other hand, the toroidal measurement operators are labelled by the flux around the two handles of the torus and a corresponding projective representation (similar to the basis used for the cylindrical measurement operators).
+We find that the spherical measurement operators are labeled by linear irreps of $G$, reflecting the nature of the point-like excitations.
+On the other hand, the toroidal measurement operators are labeled by the flux around the two handles of the torus and a corresponding projective representation (similar to the basis used for the cylindrical measurement operators).
 These toroidal projectors are in one-to-one correspondence with the ground states for the 3-torus found in Ref. \cite{Wan2015}, demonstrating that the connection between ground states on the 3-torus and charges measured by a 2-torus holds for this model.
 This is analogous to the connection between topological charge and the ground state degeneracy for a 2-torus from 2+1d topological phases.
-In the 3+1d case, because the topological charge depends on two flux labels, the charges are not in one-to-one correspondence with the simple loop-like excitations, but instead we must allow the loop-like excitations to be linked to different base-loops for the correspondence to hold.
+In the 3+1d case, because the topological charge depends on two flux labels, the charges are not in one-to-one correspondence with the simple loop-like excitations, but instead we must allow the loop-like excitations to be linked to different base loops for the correspondence to hold.